wilsonliaows/docs/connectors/quickbooks.md

 **UPDATED:** Bill, Credit Note, Customer, Employee, Estimate, Invoice, Item, Purchase, Vendor

-If you wish to submit a request for a new Trigger not currently available, please visit:

 ## Action: Add Line to Invoice
 ### Sales Item Detail vs. Discount Line Detail vs. Description only

 ##### Sales Item Detail
 As the name suggests, user is required to key in some of the details regarding the sales item.
 This includes Item ID, Total Amount, Unit Price/Quantity and also the Description.

-##### Discount Line Detail

 ##### Description Only
 When user wants to include only the description of the items, he/she would choose this option.